maierfelix/nvk/README.md

  - Multi-threading
  - Low-level memory control using [ArrayBuffers](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer)

 This project is a *very* thin layer above Vulkan, built with simplicity and performance in mind.
-Native memory for Vulkan gets built entirely within JavaScript to reduce language switching overhead to a minimum.
+Native memory for Vulkan gets built entirely within JavaScript to reduce trampolining overhead.
 Bounding checks and type validations are enabled by default, but can be disabled using the `--disable-validation-checks` flag.

 #